camunda/camunda-docs/docs/product-manuals/tasklist/userguide/camunda-forms.md

 ## What are Camunda Forms?

 Camunda Forms are one way to handle a user task on Tasklist.
-These forms can be created in Camunda Modeler, where they can also be embedded in the BPMN file with your diagram, and then assign a form to a user task.
+These forms can be created in Camunda Modeler, where they can also be embedded in the BPMN file with your diagram.
+You can then assign a form to a user task.

 After deploying a diagram with an embedded form, Tasklist imports this form schema and uses it to render the form on every task assigned to it.